Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the Geforce GTX 1080 Ti should be a lot faster than the GeForce GTX 1060 overall. (explain)
+Memory BandwidthThe Geforce GTX 1080 Ti, in theory, should perform a lot faster than the GeForce GTX 1060 in general. (explain)

-Texel RateThe Geforce GTX 1080 Ti will be much (approximately 175%) better at texture filtering than the GeForce GTX 1060. (explain)
+Texel RateThe Geforce GTX 1080 Ti should be quite a bit (about 175%) faster with regards to texture filtering than the GeForce GTX 1060. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison